tstout/cafebabe/README.md

 code manipulation library.

 ## Usage
-...Nothing to see yet...
+cafebabe
+Given a java class, transform the raw bytes into a clojure data structure

 ## License

-Copyright © 2017 Todd Stout
+Copyright © 2018 Todd Stout

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.